 How often are forecasts issued?

-Routine daily forecasts are issued every 6 hours.
-Short term forecasts as necessary.
+Routine daily forecasts are issued every 3 hours.
+Long term forecasts are every 12 hours.
 Current weather every hour.
 Special statements, watches and warnings whenever unusual or dangerous weather threatens your area.

 Forecast and current coverage Area

 Just about anywhere!
 NOAA Weather Radio stations broadcast from weather service offices across the nation.
 There are over 370 locations throughout the United States, including Puerto Rico.
 Reception is good within about 30 to 50 miles of each transmitter.

 Station locations in the region and their frequencies